Andrew Vaughn Player Props: White Sox vs. Blue Jays

 Andrew Vaughn At The Plate

-- Vaughn has nine doubles, a home run and 10 walks while batting .244.
+- Vaughn is hitting .235 with nine doubles, a home run and 11 walks.

+- In 69.6% of his 23 games this season, Vaughn has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.